- Glabrous greenbrier rhizome

 Smilax glabra has not been shown to treat or prevent cancer.

 Smilax glabra is known as Tufuling in traditional Chinese medicine.
-The root has been used in combination with other herbs to treat diabetes, infection, and other skin and urinary disorders.
+The root has been used in combination with other herbs to treat various types of infections and inflammatory conditions.
 Laboratory studies have shown that this plant has anti-inflammatory and anticancer properties.
 However, clinical studies have not been conducted and it is not known if the same effects would occur in humans.

-Anti-inflammatory activity has been observed in rat models.
+Anti-inflammatory activity has been observed in rat models, but studies in humans are lacking.

 Astilbin, a compound present in Smilax glabra, has been studied in rats with diabetic nephropathy.
 However, clinical trials are lacking.

-Smilaxin, a protein isolated from Smilax glabra, was found to stimulate immune activity as seen by an increase in white blood cells in mice.
+Smilaxin, a protein isolated from Smilax glabra, stimulated immune activity in mice, but studies have not been conducted in humans.

 For Healthcare Professionals

-Smilax glabra is a plant prevalent in South Asia, the rhizome of which is used in traditional Chinese medicine to treat skin infections, inflammation, urinary disorders, and cancer.
+Smilax glabra is a plant prevalent in South Asia, the rhizome of which is used in traditional Chinese medicine to treat various types of infections and inflammatory conditions.

 Smilax glabra should not be confused with Smilax officinalis, another species commonly known as sarsaparilla.